Microsoft Fabric

 Can you list my workspaces in Fabric?

-Can you create a notebook that reads data from the 'sales' table in the Bronze lakehouse and upserts it into the 'sales_processed' table in the Silver lakehouse?
-The notebook should take into consideration the schema of both tables.
+Create a notebook that reads from the 'sales' table in Bronze lakehouse and upserts to 'sales_processed' in Silver lakehouse, considering both schemas.

 Feel free to contribute additional tools, utilities, or improvements to existing code.
 Please follow the existing code structure and include appropriate documentation.